Co Parenting With Different Religions: Everything You Need to Know

 The judge ordered that the two parents have equal shared parental responsibility and that the child live primarily with her mother.

-However, on the issue of health, the mother would have sole parental responsibility.
+However, regarding health, the mother would have sole parental responsibility.

 Religion T incorporates a distrust of modern medicine, including immunisation, into its teachings, and the husband was particularly against Western medicine and immunisation.

-The judge found that the parents would not come to any agreement on the subject of health and that it was in the child’s best interests to give one parent sole responsibility in this area.
+The judge found that the parents would not agree on health and that it was in the child’s best interests to give one parent sole responsibility in this area.

 The wife was granted sole parental responsibility for the child’s health.